guevarch/projectchris/README.md

    y, random_state=1, stratify=y)
 </code></pre>

-Log ADF - We can see that the value is larger than the critical values, again, meaning that we can fail to reject the null hypothesis and in turn that the time series is non-stationary.
+A p-value less than 0.05 is typically considered to be statistically significant, in which case the null hypothesis should be rejected.
+A p-value greater than 0.05 means that deviation from the null hypothesis is not statistically significant, and the null hypothesis is not rejected.
+In this case, p value for the log of the prices has a low enough value for the null hypothesis to be rejected.

 <pre><code>